 During the day hours, there is plenty to do.
 There are ice slides in many parts of the town and, for a small fee; you can rent a slide board for a whole day.
 Often, the price includes hot glögg, the traditional Finish Christmas drink.

-We spent most of our time at Santa Village and Santa Park, just a few kilometers outside Rovaniemi.
-You can get to both by a free bus ride or you can take a taxi, which is inexpensive due to the proximity.
+We spent most of our time at Santa Village and Santa Park, just a few kilometres outside Rovaniemi.
+You can get to both by a free bus ride, or you can take a taxi, which is inexpensive due to the proximity.

 Santa Village is a place of fun for young and old.
 Tourists from all over the world go there alone or with their children.
 Seeing so many kids around, made us think we were not crazy to travel with ours after all.

 My daughter slept almost all the time.
 Cold air has this power over her.
 Having an all-terrain stroller is best.
 I would not recommend kids backpacks, as it is too cold for them.
 We had our stroller with a natural sheep’s skin foot-muff.
 It was perfect.

 My son had the time of his life.
 Inside Santa Village, there is a huge ice slide where kids were patiently waiting their turn.